KTFA

 Yemen: ranked 18th in the Arab world and 162 globally

 The report warned of food insecurity and political instability worldwide, with Africa, South Asia and the Middle East facing the greatest threat.
-The report estimated the economic impact of violence in 2021 at $16.5 trillion, equivalent to 11 percent of global gross domestic product, or $2,117 at the individual level.
+The report estimated the economic impact of v------e in 2021 at $16.5 trillion, equivalent to 11 percent of global gross domestic product, or $2,117 at the individual level.

 Iceland ranked first in the world in the peace index, followed by New Zealand and Ireland, while Afghanistan, Yemen, Syria and Russia were at the bottom.
 LINK